 On this page you can see two screenshots of PrintMyFonts.
-The screenshots are available for the operating systems Windows 10 and Windows 7.
+The screenshots are available for the operating systems Windows 10, Windows 7, Windows XP, Linux Ubuntu and macOS.
 You can switch the shown operating system with the links under the screenshots.

 The Font Printer